Yang-Tao-YT/HW/Homework 4 - PCA and eigenvector/README.md

-# Homework for the Class - Computational methond of Finance
-> Mostly based on python and R
+# Using eigenvector to replicate the index and try to beat the index